labor-digital/asset-building/documentation/Plugins.md

 ## filterContextBeforeCompiler(context)
 This hook is called after the config was enriched with the custom webpack config provided by labor.webpackConfig.

+## alternativeCompiler(useDefaultCompiler, webpack, callback, context)
+Allows plugins to completely replace the webpack call.
+If your hook returns FALSE the webpack() function in Controller.js is omitted so that your logic can take over and create its own webpack instances. useDefaultCompiler tells you if one of the plugins before the current one already disabled the default compiler.
+Webpack holds the reference to the webpack API.
+The callback is the prepared wrapper around context.callback.

 ## compilingDone(output, context)
 This hook is called every time the webpack compiler is finished with its work.